Last Updated: June 2026

 Cloud Gate (The Bean)

 Cloud Gate — universally known as “The Bean” — is a 110-ton polished stainless steel sculpture by British-Indian artist Anish Kapoor, and it’s the single most photographed thing in Chicago.
-The 66-foot-long, 33-foot-high sculpture reflects the skyline, the clouds, and everyone around it in a warped, funhouse-mirror way that genuinely never gets old.
+The 66-foot-long, 33-foot-high sculpture reflects the skyline, the clouds, and everyone around it in a warped, funhouse-mirror way that never gets old.
 Walk underneath the 12-foot arch to the “omphalos” — the concave underside — where your reflection fractures into dozens of copies overhead.
 It’s disorienting in the best way, and most people don’t bother to go underneath.

 Crown Fountain

 Crown Fountain is two 50-foot glass-brick towers designed by Spanish artist Jaume Plensa, each displaying video faces of real Chicagoans — a rotating collection of about 1,000 portraits commissioned by the School of the Art Institute of Chicago.
 The faces cycle slowly and then “spit” a stream of water into the shallow reflecting pool below.
-In summer this becomes one of the best free splash pads in the city, and kids wade in without hesitation.
-In winter the towers still display the faces but the water shuts off.
+In summer it becomes one of the best free splash pads in the city, and kids wade in without hesitation.
+In winter the towers still show the faces but the water shuts off.

 Jay Pritzker Pavilion & the Great Lawn

 The Jay Pritzker Pavilion is Frank Gehry’s masterpiece — a bandshell with signature flowing stainless steel ribbons that curl outward over a 4,000-seat bowl and the Great Lawn behind it.
-An overhead trellis of steel pipes (currently under renovation) carries a state-of-the-art sound system that delivers concert-hall acoustics to every seat on the lawn.
-It genuinely sounds better from a blanket on the grass than many actual concert halls.
+An overhead trellis of steel pipes (currently under renovation) carries a sound system that delivers concert-hall acoustics to every seat on the lawn.
+It honestly sounds better from a blanket on the grass than many actual concert halls.

 Lurie Garden